fyne-io/developer.fyne.io/tour/basics/widget.md

 As we saw in the previous example you can also add multiple objects to a canvas using a `Container` and the same can be done with sets of widgets to start building up graphical application interface.

+Next take some time to learn about other "[Canvas Objects](/tour/canvas/)".